Faezehabibi/pc_tutorial/receptive_field.md

 <h1> Neural Activation and Receptive Field </h1>

   A neuron can be either active (excited) or inactive (inhibited) in response to a stimulus.
-   **Active neuron**: A neuron that positively responses to a stimulus.
-   **Inactive neuron**: A neuron that does not respond to a stimulus (its activity is suppressed/inhibited).
+Active neuron is, the one that positively responses to a stimulus and inactive neuron is the one that does not respond to a stimulus (its activity is suppressed/inhibited).

-  **Active Neuron**: When a neuron’s increases its activity to an input stimulus, it shows excitatory response and we say “the stimulus excites neuron”.
+  **Active Neuron**: When a neuron’s activity is increased as a respond to an input stimulus, it shows excitatory response and we say “the stimulus excites neuron”.

-  **Inactive Neuron**: When a neuron’s decreases its activity to an input stimulus, it shows inhibitory response and we say “the stimulus inhibits neuron”.
+  **Inactive Neuron**: When a neuron’s activity is decreased as a respond to an input stimulus, it shows inhibitory response and we say “the stimulus inhibits neuron”.

 --------------------------------------------------------------------------